eed3si9n/eed3si9n.com/content/posts/hedgehog-scala.md

   [choosing]: https://fsharpforfunandprofit.com/posts/property-based-testing-2/
   [hypothesis]: https://hypothesis.works/

-In this post, I want to talk about [Hedgehog for Scala](https://hedgehogqa.github.io/scala-hedgehog/), a property-based testing framework created by Charles O'Farrell around 2018, and has been maintained by Kevin Lee more recently, based on Haskell Hedgehog, which was cofounded by Jacob Stanley and Nikos Baxevanis.
+In this post, I want to talk about [Hedgehog for Scala](https://hedgehogqa.github.io/scala-hedgehog/), a property-based testing framework created by Charles O'Farrell around 2018, and has been maintained by Kevin Lee more recently.
+Hedgehog for Scala is based on Haskell Hedgehog, which in turn was cofounded by Jacob Stanley and Nikos Baxevanis.

 <!--more-->